bss-aero/bss-aero.github.io/index.md

 ## Welcome!

-This is the webpage for the Brazilian Student Society for Aerospace Research and Development.
+This is the website for the Brazilian Student Society for Aerospace Research and Development.

 We are aerospace students and researchers from Brazil who believes in the freedom of software and open-source code.
 Here we want to contribute to aerospace-related projects, to develop better technology for the future.